PantryPrep/PantryPrep/README.md

 * [ ] social media aspects: add photo functionality to share with facebook/twitter/
 * [ ] Select recipe based on only ingredients you have
 * [ ] Select recipes with 1, 2, 3, etc missing ingredients in order.
+* [ ] Expired food items are added to a "Wasted Food" list in a separate screen that tallies up your cost.